meberhardt2/kitchenReact/README.md

 dev setup:
 - ubuntu multipass to create a VM
-- edit hosts file to point dev.whatever.com to the VMs ip
+- edit hosts file on dev machine to point dev.whatever.com to the VMs ip
 - add HOST=0.0.0.0 to the .env file so react dev server can be access remotely (outside the vm)
 - ssl can be toggled on and off in the .env. when requesting access to the camera, it only works on https by browser decree
-- after running build, move files in the www folder to the express directory on prod and/or the express directory in the VM
+- after running build, move files in the www folder to the express directory
 - api on prod can be updated with git
 - express on prod can be updated with git